Christopher’s Hospital for Children opened its doors on November 30,

 Christopher’s is a teaching hospital, helping to train the next

-generation of professionals in pediatric medicine.
+generation of leaders in pediatric medicine.
 For more than 60

 years, the hospital has been dedicated to not only the education and